Corporate governance

 It is the highest governance body, the Meetings will be chaired by the Chairman of the Board of Directors.
 In their absence, the Meetings will be chaired by the person designated by the shareholders in attendance by the majority of votes.

-Meetings may be called at the request of the Board of Directors, the chairman or secretary of the Board of Directors; by the Audit and Corporate Governance Committee; by shareholders representing at least 10% of our outstanding capital stock, who may request any of the members of the Board of Directors or the Audit and Corporate Governance Committee to summon a Shareholders’ Meeting; by any shareholder, on the understanding that no Annual Shareholders’ Meeting has been held in two consecutive years or the matters about the annual Shareholders’ Meetings are not addressed, and by a competent Mexican judge, if the Board of Directors does not comply with a valid request of the shareholders by what is mentioned in the two previous points.
+Meetings may be called at the request of the Board of Directors, the chairman or secretary of the Board of Directors; by the Audit Committee or the Corporate Governance Committee; by shareholders representing at least 10% of our outstanding capital stock, who may request the chairman of the Board of Directors, the chairman of the Audit Committee or the chairman of the Corporate Governance Committee to summon a Shareholders’ Meeting; by any shareholder, on the understanding that no Annual Shareholders’ Meeting has been held in two consecutive years or the matters about the annual Shareholders’ Meetings are not addressed, and by a competent Mexican judge, if the Board of Directors does not comply with a valid request of the shareholders by what is mentioned in the two previous points.

 Generally, for an Ordinary General Meeting to be legally installed, at least 51% of our shares with voting rights must be represented, and its resolutions will be valid when taken by a majority of the votes in attendance.
 If such quorum is not met, a second call will be made for which it will be required in the same way that 51% of our shares are represented and the resolutions may be taken by the majority of the capital represented in the said meeting.
 Generally, for an Extraordinary General Meeting to be considered legally constituted, at least 75% of the shares must be represented.
 If a quorum is not present at the first call, a second call will be made and the Meeting will be considered legally constituted when at least 51% of the shares are represented.
 In any case, resolutions will be valid when adopted by the vote of shares representing at least 50% plus one of the shares of capital stock, except for resolutions referring to the cancellation of the registration of shares in the National Securities Registry, since these require the favorable vote of at least 95% of the outstanding capital stock with voting rights.
 The rights of minority shareholders, as well as information on notice of meetings, accreditation of ownership, minutes of meetings, Chairman and Secretary, types of meetings, and minority rights can be found in our By-Law.